 The city’s police department provides patrol, investigations, and support services within the city limits of Suwanee.
 The Department has mutual aid agreements with nearby police jurisdictions for other services such as, but not limited to, K9, SWAT, and other specialized services.

 Click on the banner for more info

 The city’s guiding philosophy is based on the Community Oriented Policing approach.
 This philosophy focuses on high levels of community interaction and police visibility.
 This proactive approach is intended to make Suwanee as safe as possible by deterring crime and/or interrupting criminals prior to their actions.

-The Suwanee Police Department is “dedicated to providing exemplary service by maintaining a proud tradition of professionalism, courage, and integrity; remembering always our commitment to the community and the citizen we are sworn to serve and protect.”
+The Suwanee Police Department is dedicated to providing exemplary service by maintaining a proud tradition of PROFESSIONAL, ETHICAL, and KNOWLEDGEABLE policing; remembering always our commitment to the community and the citizens we are sworn to serve.

 Accreditation & Credentials

 The Suwanee Police Department is proud to have earned national accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 In meeting CALEA's 460+ professional standards, the Suwanee Police Department has voluntarily demonstrated its commitment to excellence in law enforcement.
 The department also has earned statewide certification from the Georgia Association of Chiefs of Police.

 Less than one percent of law enforcement officers from around the world graduate from the FBI National Academy – considered the Harvard of law enforcement training.
 Two of the three members of the Suwanee Police Department's top management team – Chief Mike Jones and Captain Cass Mooney – are graduates of the program.

 Transparency & Accountability